 South Korea has learned to leverage its democratic strengths such as accurate information, trust in government, and mobilizing civil society to dramatically limit the spread of the virus.
 The World Health Organization is fighting what it calls an “infodemic” of misinformation about the pandemic by utilizing social media platforms to spread reliable information.
-Two stories on Voting by Mail examine how the pandemic might affect domestic US elections—they are safer for social distancing but more prone to fraud—and what would be involved in a dramatic scaling up of the system.
+Two stories on Voting by Mail examine how the pandemic might affect domestic US elections, and what would be involved in a dramatic scaling up of the system.
 See the collection Voting from a Quarantine for more solutions journalism on this issue.

 Finally, Paid to Stay Home underscores how some western European countries’ social safety nets are likely to lessen the impact of the coronavirus through high levels of trust in government, collective action, and economic security.

 Click here for more teaching collections on COVID-19.

 Our issue area taxonomy was adapted from the PCS Taxonomy with definitions by the Foundation Center, which is licensed under Creative Commons Attribution Non Commercial 4.0 International License.

 Photos are licensed under Attribution Non Commercial 2.0 Generic Creative Commons license / Desaturated from original, and are credited to the following photographers: